New loans

 • Refinancing is not required if you want to change the period of the loan or the repayment type of the loan.
 This can be changed by changing the terms of the loan.

-• The pension fund performs a payment ability evaluation and evaluates the applicant's credit rating.
+• The pension fund performs a credit assessment and evaluates the applicant's credit rating.

 • The evaluation is based on regular 12-month income according to the withholding tax record from the Directorate of Internal Revenue.